Mizzou-CBMI/COSMOS2/_sources/1_introduction.txt

 History
 ___________

-Since the original publication, COSMOS has been re-written and open-sourced by the original author, in a collaboration between
+Since the original publication, COSMOS has been re-written and open-sourced by the original author.
+It was primarily designed by the author to create scientific data pipelines for Next Generation Sequencing, and he continues to use it for this today.
+However, COSMOS is a general distributed computing workflow library, not tied to bioinformatics, and used in other fields such as image processing.
-`The Laboratory for Personalized Medicine <http://lpm.hms.harvard.edu/>`_ at Harvard Medical School, the `Wall Lab <http://wall-lab.stanford.edu/>`_ at Stanford University, and
-`Invitae <http://invitae.com>`_, a clinical genetic sequencing diagnostics laboratory.

 Features
 _________

-* Powerful syntax for the creation of complex and highly parallelized workflows.
+* Simple syntax for the creation of complex and highly parallelized workflows.
 * Reusable recipes and definitions of tools and sub-workflows allows for DRY code.
 * Keeps track of workflows, job information, and resource utilization and provenance in an SQL database.
 * The ability to visualize all jobs and job dependencies as a convenient image.